dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] add action/effect for trigger fetching of current product
   - [x] reducer for singleProductFetchedSuccess
   - [x] adjust component to use the selector and dispatch productDetailsActions.pageOpened
+- [x] m10
+  - [x] create selectCartProducts and selectCartTotal selectors
+  - [x] remove this functionality from the component
+  - [x] create an effect for fetching products

 ## 1/17/24